 You may also know me for the following reasons:

-- I coined the term “Open Methodology” in the 2011 paper The case for an open science in technology enhanced learning with D. Leony, W. Reinhardt and G. Beham.
+- I coined the term “Open Methodology”, one of the core principles of open science, in the 2011 paper The case for an open science in technology enhanced learning with D. Leony, W. Reinhardt and G. Beham.

-- I am the lead author of The Vienna Principles, a vision for scholarly communication in the 21st century.
+- I am the lead author of The Vienna Principles, a widely acclaimed vision for scholarly communication in the 21st century.

-I am chair of the Science 2.0 & Open Science Track at i-KNOW.
-Furthermore, I serve as a reviewer on several editorial boards and program committees (among others the open access journals Data, Research Ideas and Outcomes (RiO), Frontiers in Library and Information Science).
-From 2011-2013, I was chairman of the Knowledge Management Forum in Graz.
-I have also been involved in the organization of several editions of Barcamp Graz, and the JTEL Summer School.
+I serve as a reviewer on several editorial boards and program committees (among others the open access journals Research Ideas and Outcomes (RiO) and Frontiers in Library and Information Science).
+Between 2016 and 2018, I was a mentor for the Open Science Fellows Program of Wikimedia Germany.
+From 2015 to 2018, I was a community coordinator of the Open Science Working Group of Open Knowledge Austria.
+From 2011-2013, I acted as chairman of the Knowledge Management Forum in Graz.
+I have also been involved in the organization of the Science 2.0 & Open Science Track at i-KNOW, as well as several editions of Barcamp Graz, and the JTEL Summer School.